CudaText-addons/syn_color_text/readme/readme.txt

-Plugin adds "Color Text" menu to "Tools - Plugins".
+Plugin adds "Color Text" menu to Plugins.
+New commands change color or styles (bold/italic/underline) for any part of text.
-Use for selected text or w/out selection for curr word.
+Use it for selected text or without selection for current word.

-Author: Alexey T.
+Authors: Alexey T (SynWrite), iRamSoft
 License: MIT